 As early as 31 December 2019, the Centers for Disease Control or CDC of Taiwan positioned health officers in its airports to inspect inbound flights from Wuhan, China in response to reports of an unidentified pneumonia outbreak.

-The CDC also began monitoring all individuals who traveled in Wuhan within 14 days and exhibited fever or symptoms of respiratory distress on 5 January 2020.
+The CDC also began monitoring all individuals who traveled in Wuhan within 14 days and exhibited fever or symptoms of possible COVID-19 on 5 January 2020.
 ON the 21st day of the same month, the government activated the Central Epidemic Command Center or CECC after deeming that the risk from the outbreak was sufficient.

 Note that the Taiwanese government established the National Health Command Center or NHCC in 2004 following the SARA outbreak in 2003.
 It generally functions as a central command center for managing and controlling disease outbreaks and epidemics.
 Under the NHCC is the CECC, as well as the Biological Pathogen Disaster Command Center, the Counter-Bioterrorism Command Center, and the Central Medical Emergency Operations Center

 A key responsibility of CECC is to mobilize government funds and coordinate all government responses to the impending health crisis to include logistical requirements, administration, disinfection of public spaces, and providing daily public briefings via the media.

 Specific measures around relevant resources and supplies have been observed and coordinated as well.
 These include banning the importation of face masks and digital thermometers, increasing the production of 75 percent alcohol, and the domestic production of protective gowns.